hiibolt/KnowledgeBase/pages/Incline Plane Lab Report.md

 	  In this lab, we will...
 	  * Learn to use Python's graphing library, matplotlib
 	  * Learn to draw trendlines and annotate R^2
-	  * Learn the relationships between data, their trendlines, and the meaning of the
+	  * Learn the relationships between data, their trendlines, and what the trendlines represent
 - # Data
-	- ## 2.1 Coin Toss
+	- ## 2.1 All Sets - All 3 Angles
 	  I will be omitting the data for the *Coin Toss* section, as the data is both generated procedurally and used  in a single run.
 Please see **3.1 Coin Toss** for an in-depth explanation.
-	- ## 2.2 Table Measurements
-	  Length: 92.3\plusmn0.1cm
-	  Width: 183.8\plusmn0.1cm
 - # Results
 	- ## 3.1 Coin Toss
 		- ### 3.1.1 Data Template